sonnyp/Commit/README.md

 ![Screenshot of Gnomit showing the overflow highlighting on the subject line and the automatically inserted empty line between the subject line and the rest of the commit message.](gnomit.png)

-A simple Git commit message editor written in [GJS](https://gitlab.gnome.org/GNOME/gjs/wikis/Home) and inspired by the excellent [Komet app]() for macOS.
+A simple Git commit message editor for Gnome written in [GJS](https://gitlab.gnome.org/GNOME/gjs/wikis/Home) and inspired by the excellent [Komet app]() for macOS.

 There is also a [Vala](https://wiki.gnome.org/Projects/Vala) version that I only just started working on and which is no way near being feature complete.
 I am using this project as a learning exercise as I begin to develop for Gnome after switching to [Pop!_OS 18.04](https://ar.al/2018/07/26/popos-18.04-the-state-of-the-art-in-linux-on-desktop/) on my main development machine.